lehmann7/marky/md/marky.md

 other text being fenced by `---`.
 The meta data is in `yaml` format.
 The `yaml` block is parsed using `python-pyyaml`.
 By default all meta data is imported into the preprocessed document.
-If a meta data key starts with `-` the key is not imported into the resulting meta data of the preprocessed document, however the key will be exposed into the python scole as a local variable.
+If a meta data key starts with `-` the key is not exposed into the resulting front matter of the preprocessed document.
+All meta data keys will be exposed into the python scope as a local variable, unless the variable already exists.
 In the following exmample all keys except `figsize`, `figdpi` and `version` are copied into the preprocessed `!MD` document.

 **Example**
 ```yaml